Why Do I Keep Waking Up With Anxiety?

 If you're experiencing excessive anxiety in the morning or when you wake up during the night, you may be looking for ways to take control of the situation.
 Below are a few strategies you can try to reduce your morning anxiety symptoms.

-Make lifestyle adjustments
+Make lifestyle and sleep adjustments for your mental health

 Physical health and mental health are often connected.
 Therefore, taking care of your body can be vital to taking care of your mind.
 Self-care can involve eating healthy food, exercising regularly, and implementing healthy sleep habits (part of good sleep hygiene).
 For people experiencing an excessive amount of anxiety, physical activity may be a practical option to help reduce stress levels and blood pressure.